Albaylar/MathSolverApp/README.md

-# MathSolver
+# **MathSolver**

-## About the Project
+## **About the Project**

-MathSolver is an innovative application that combines advanced artificial intelligence and image processing technologies to solve mathematical problems.
-You can solve complex mathematical equations using your photographs, facilitating your learning process.
+**MathSolver** is an innovative application that combines advanced artificial intelligence and image processing technologies to solve mathematical problems.
+Use your photographs to solve complex mathematical equations, thereby facilitating your learning process.

-Technologies & Tools
+## **Features**

+- **Solve Problems with Photos:** Use photos taken with your mobile phone or selected from your album to solve mathematical problems.
+- **Advanced Cropping Tools:** Crop your photos as desired using the **TCROP** library.
+- **MathPix Integration:** Convert problems in photos to **LaTeX** format for clear and understandable solutions.
+- **Visual Presentation with MathJax:** Display solutions in a visual and understandable format on **WebView** using **MathJax**.
+- **History Recording:** Save all your queries and solutions using **CoreData**.
+- **In-App Purchases:** Perform in-app purchase transactions with **Adapty** integration.
+- **Network Communication with Alamofire:** Manage API requests using **Alamofire**, a Swift-based HTTP networking library.

+## **Technologies & Tools**

 MathSolver leverages a variety of advanced technologies and tools to deliver a comprehensive and user-friendly experience:
-Solve Problems with Photos

-Use Case: Solve mathematical problems by using photos taken with your mobile phone or selected from your album.
-Tools: Custom image processing algorithms.
-Advanced Cropping Tools

-TCROP Library: Crop your photos as desired for focused problem-solving.
-MathPix Integration

-Functionality: Convert photographed problems into LaTeX format for clarity and comprehension.
-Use Case: Detect mathematical expressions in photos and convert them to a readable format.
+- **MathPix:** Utilizes the MathPix API to detect mathematical expressions in photographs and convert them to LaTeX format.
-Visual Presentation with MathJax

-Use Case: Display solutions in a visually appealing and understandable format on WebView.
+- **ChatGPT:** Employs the ChatGPT API for understanding user queries and performing natural language processing.
+- **TCROP:** Incorporates the TCROP library for custom image cropping.
-Technology: Use MathJax to render LaTeX formatted mathematical expressions.
+- **MathJax:** Integrates the MathJax library to visually render LaTeX formatted mathematical expressions.
-History Recording

-CoreData: Store all your queries and solutions locally for future reference.
-In-App Purchases

-Adapty Integration: Manage in-app transactions for a seamless user experience.
-Network Communication

-Alamofire: A Swift-based HTTP networking library for efficient API request management.
-Programmatic UI
+- **CoreData:** Uses CoreData, iOS's native database management system, for local storage of historical queries and solutions.
+- **Adapty:** Integrates the Adapty platform for managing in-app purchases and subscriptions.
+- **Alamofire:** Uses Alamofire for network communication and API requests.

-Approach: Develop the app using programmatic UI techniques for a dynamic and responsive interface.
+- **Programmatic UI:** The app is developed using programmatic UI techniques for a dynamic and responsive user interface.
-API Testing and Management

-Postman: Utilized for thorough testing and management of API endpoints to ensure robust integration.
+- **Postman:** Utilized for API testing and endpoint management.

 # Installation